 As most of these violations make quite clear, those working in the construction industry are particularly susceptible to dangerous work conditions.
 Fortunately, however, injured workers may have several legal options available following a construction-related accident.

 While many people think they can only seek workers' comp following a work-related injury, that is simply not true for many injured workers.
 For instance, New York has some of the most comprehensive laws in the nation when it comes to worker protections -- including New York's Scaffolding Law -- which you may be able to use to bring a claim for compensation.
-To learn what legal options may be available to you, contact an experienced construction accident attorney today
+To learn what legal options may be available to you, contact our experienced construction accident attorneys today.